SteveLauC/box_dest_receiver/README.md

 └─────────────────────┴────────────┘
 ```

+## Why build this thing

+Yeah, I know that single-user mode is primarily for debugging, such a tool does
+not make too much sense.
+But right now, that's my main way of running Postgres.
+I hack the source code, build it, run it with the `--single` option to test my
+patch, then keep hacking.
+Given this niche workflow, the default `DestReceiver`
+is a big no-no for me.

 ## How to use it

 1. Build the project, we need to know the location of Postgres include directory.
 It is